Loading

 Another reason to start working with Voluum today is the amazing powers of our tracker.
 Voluum is packed with tons of features made to create a better workflow and take some of the manual work off your shoulders.
 We could spend loads of time and dedicate a separate article to go through all of them, but for now let me highlight just a couple that goes beyond just tracking and reporting.

-Traffic Distribution AI
+How Does Voluum’s Traffic Distribution AI Work?

 With this feature, you can maximize your results by automatically sending traffic to landers/offers that perform best.
 Traffic Distribution AI continuously analyses your data from the last 24 hours and adjusts traffic flow accordingly to save you time spent on manual optimization and perfecting your performance budget.